A common distress call I get is something like "Help! Our Internet is down!"

 Sometimes it really is.
 There's not much I can do if a router in Connecticut went up in flames or a backhoe in Cambridge just cut through a major data line.
 If it is a dead or malfunctioning router the problem will probably correct itself very quickly, but a cable break can sometimes cause fairly long outages.

 Surprisingly often the Internet itself really isn't down at all.
 My client has access; what they don't have is name resolution.
-To test that, I might ask them to try http://64.226.42.29.
+To test that, I might ask them to try some IP address that I know is up.
 If that works, then name resolution is the issue, not internet access itself.

 Of course the name resolution problem can be caused by someone else having a real connectivity problem.
 For example, my DNS comes from NS23.WORLDNIC.COM and NS24.WORLDNIC.COM.
 If a physical or routing problem prevents access to those servers, sooner or later you won't be able to resolve this site (and quite a few others, though I'm sure you are most concerned about this, right?).
 In that case, your symptoms are that some sites resolve but others will not.